When should you start preparing for storm and tornado season? What should you do?

 - Slim Jims ( hey, they are survival food!)

 - Water bottles

 - Copy of medical information, insurance card numbers etc.

 - Prescription medication

 It's rare that you have to leave your home for more than a few hours (sometimes overnight).
+Usually if you DO have to evacuate, you can return as soon as the storm (and any that may follow) are over.
 The worst case scenario is that your home is damaged or lost while you are away.

 You may be tempted to grab everything, such as photos, keepsakes, etc. But you need to focus on the items you will most likely need over the next few hours or so, and what you will need should something happen to your home in your absence.

 If time is limited, the most important thing is to get yourself, your children and your pets to safety.

 2. Keep Important Documents In a Safe Place